surajmahato01012004/aqua-track-water-monitoring-system-/docs/limitations.md

 - Stream responses in the UI, add retry/backoff, and better error messaging.
 - Integrate knowledge of app state via internal APIs, with access controls and logging.
 - Implement analytics for chatbot interactions to iteratively improve prompts and content.
+ - Extend IoT ingestion to include DO, TDS, and Nitrate sensors to eliminate assumptions on the Sensors page WQI.